Vuththana/small-chatroom/README.md

 node .\index.js
 ```

-Run the command to install the necessary dependencies
+After running the peer-server, you can open the peer-client and run the command to install the necessary dependencies
 ```bash
 npm install
 ```